 These pollutants can accumulate in the skin of the fish and may pose a risk to human health if consumed in large amounts.

-Therefore, it’s important to source your catfish from reputable sources and to limit your consumption of catfish skin to avoid exposure to these harmful substances.
+Therefore, it’s vital to source your catfish from reputable sources and limit your catfish skin consumption to avoid exposure to these harmful substances.

 Another risk of eating catfish skin is the potential for foodborne illness.
 If the catfish is not properly cooked or stored, it can become contaminated with harmful bacteria such as Salmonella or Vibrio.